cfxdevkit/deno-cli/README.md

 ## Overview

-`Devkit-CLI` is a powerful command-line interface (CLI) tool designed to assist developers working with Conflux blockchain.
-It provides an intuitive way to manage local development nodes, wallets, and essential utilities for testing and deployment tasks.
+`Devkit-CLI` is a command-line interface (CLI) tool designed to assist developers working with the Conflux blockchain.
+It provides an intuitive way to manage local development nodes, wallets, and essential utilities for testing and configuration.

 ---